(205 ILCS 635/4-2)

 any of the licensee's or its subsidiary's, affiliate's, or agent's officers, directors, employees and agents under oath.
 For purposes of this Section, "agent" includes service providers such as accountants, closing services providers, providers of outsourced services such as call centers, marketing consultants, and loan processors, even if exempt from licensure under this Act.
 This Section does not apply to an attorney's privileged work product or communications.

-(b) The Commissioner shall prepare a
+(b) The Secretary shall prepare a

 report of each

 licensee's examination, shall issue a copy of such report to each